People are joining local political parties in unprecedented numbers in the wake of the Scottish independence referendum.

-Kenny Anderson, chairman of Linlithgow’s SNP branch, said: “The increase in our membership is not really that surprising given the level of engagement with politics during the referendum campaign.
+Kenny Anderson, chair of Linlithgow’s SNP branch, said: “The increase in our membership is not really that surprising given the level of engagement with politics during the referendum campaign.

 “The Yes campaign was such a vibrant and positive campaign that people want to continue to be part of that type of politics.”

-Christine Mahony, one of the new additions to the SNP, had never been a member of a political party before.
+Christine Mahony, one of the new additions to the local SNP branch, had never been a member of a political party before.

 She said: “The Scottish referendum campaign was the most electrifying political campaign I’ve ever lived through.